Security¶

 Barbacana also does not parse SOAP, gRPC, or GraphQL semantics.

-The matched patterns, the score, and the threshold decision all appear in the audit log.
+The matched patterns and the block decision appear in the audit log.